ericseppanen/crate-publishing-talk/slides.md

 ## Optional crate features

-Crate features must only be additive (adding modules, functions, types).
+Crate features must only be additive (adding modules, functions, types, traits...).

-They should not e.g. change the number of parameters to a function.
+They should not be used for other reasons, e.g. changing the number of parameters to a function, or modifying the code behavior.

 If you have optional features, run tests with different feature sets enabled.